gnu-octave/bootstrap/README.md

 ### Usage

-All help and demos are documented under 'Function Reference' in `MANUAL.html`
+All help and demos are documented under 'overview.html' in the 'manual' folder.
+For the best experience navigating the manual, please ensure that javascript is enabled in your browser.

 Function help can also be requested from the Octave/MATLAB command prompt, by typing `help function-name`.